 Note: Disabled Students' Allowances (DSA) are not available to apprenticeship learners, however, you may be eligible for Access to Work, which you can discuss with your apprenticeship employer.

-Off-the-job training is a statutory requirement for an apprenticeship in England.
+Off-the-job protected training time is a statutory requirement for an apprenticeship.
 It is training that you receive during your normal working hours, to achieve the knowledge, skills and behaviours of the approved apprenticeship referenced in the apprenticeship agreement.
 Normal working hours means paid hours excluding overtime.

 Training that you receive for the sole purpose of enabling you to perform the work for which you have been employed or training that does not specifically link to the knowledge, skills, and behaviours set out in the apprenticeship standards is not considered off-the-job training.